Matleo/Tesseract_fine_tuning_training/README.md

     ...
     python create_box_file.py "../assets/mullerData_training/v2" 2
     ```
-3. Copy the tif/box files to your ubuntu filesystem and combine them.
+3. Copy all tif/box files to your ubuntu filesystem (all pairs into one folder) and combine then them.
 The file pairs aren't directly being fed to tesseract, but rather combined to a .lstmf file.
 Navigate to the directory with all the tif/box pairs and run the following command (you might need to be in "su -i" mode):
     ```
     for file in *.tif; do
       echo $file